 The content of activities and the number of ECTS planned should be determined according to the student’s needs.
 The plans should account for the student’s educational background, her/his current knowledge in the major domains of public health, and the specific requirements of the planned PhD project.

-In general terms, it is recommended to plan at least 18 ECTS and to engage in a minimum of 2 ECTS in each of the prime public health research relevant fields, namely i) epidemiology, ii) social and behavioral science in health research, iii) health systems research, as well as in iv) transferable skills and other public health relevant courses (see below for details).
+In general terms, it is recommended to plan at least 18 ECTS and to engage in a minimum of 2 ECTS in each of the prime public health research relevant fields, namely i) epidemiology, ii) social and behavioral science in health research, iii) health systems research, as well as in iv) general scientific skills (see below for details).

 The IGC follows the Bologna Standards and the guidelines of the European Credit Transfer and Accumulation System (ECTS).
 1 ECTS corresponds to an approximate student workload of 25-30 working hours.
 Course certificates are issued if students attend at least 80% of class hours, and pass the required assessments or assignments.